 Medical Administrative Assistant

+Medical administrative assistants primarily work in doctor’s offices, clinics, outpatient settings, hospitals, and other healthcare settings.
 Medical administrative assistants, medical secretaries, and medical records clerks are all positions in great demand.
-The growth and the complexity of the U.S. health care system have resulted in a substantial increase in the need for qualified medical administrative assistants.
-Employment of a medical assistant is expected to grow an impressive 34%.
+The growth and the complexity of the U.S. healthcare system have resulted in a substantial increase in the need for qualified medical administrative assistants.

-This program prepares students to function effectively in many of the administrative and clerical positions in the health care industry.
-It provides students with a well-rounded introduction to medical administration that delivers the skills students require to obtain an administrative medical assistant position or advance within their current health care career.
+This program covers information on the medical assisting profession, interpersonal skills, medical ethics and law, medical terminology, basics of insurance billing and coding, telephone techniques, scheduling appointments, medical records management and management of practice finances.
+This program prepares learners to function effectively in many of the administrative and clerical positions in the healthcare industry.
+The content provides learners a well-rounded introduction to medical administration that delivers the skills learners require to obtain an administrative medical assistant position or advance within their current healthcare career.

 Payment Plan & Registration